omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 add new wizard pages to gather user input for the template generation.
 In the previous section we have specified that the file called `parameters.xswt` will contain the new wizard page definition.
-We will add a 'spinner' control to specify the size of our network and a 'text' control to specify the node type:
+We will add a 'spinner' control to specify the size of our network and a 'text' control to specify the node type.
+Create a new file called `parameters.xswt` with the following content:

   <xswt xmlns:x="http://sweet_swt.sf.net/xswt">
 	  <import xmlns="http://sweet_swt.sf.net/xswt">